Resources

 UIStackView

-arranges a collection of views in either a column or a row.
+A UIStackView arranges a collection of views in either a column or a row.

 Stack views can handle large amounts of UI complexity without constraints, and are often an excellent